On this page:

 Year 3 | Period 3

-You will learn SMAW level three, welds on mild steel plate and pipe, drawing interpretation and trade science.
-Upon completing the apprenticeship program and passing the exam, the apprentice will receive a journeyperson certificate and an educational credential.
+You'll learn about shielded metal arc welding (SMAW) level three, welding on mild steel plate and pipe, drawing interpretation and trade science.
+Upon completing the apprenticeship program and passing the exam, you’ll receive a journeyperson certificate and an educational credential.

 Training length: 8 weeks